Biobehavioral Health, B.S. (University College)

 Career Paths

 Students with a B.S. in Biobehavioral Health have been successful in establishing careers in a variety of fields.
-Four major areas of employment include: health care, research support, health advocacy/consulting, and health administration.
-Advanced career tracks require a graduate or professional degree.
-Students are strongly encouraged to engage in practical learning experiences that complement formal classroom learning.
-These can include training at the University Health Services or a hospital, in a research laboratory, and/or a health-related internship or travel experience.
-There are several in-house engaged learning experience programs: BBH Internship program, Global Health minor, BBH research laboratory assistant, Clinical Volunteer Training, and HealthWorks.
+Four example areas of employment include: clinical professions in health care, biomedical and pharmaceutical research support, health advocacy and consulting, and public health.
+Advanced career tracks may require a graduate or professional degree.
+Students are encouraged to engage in practical learning experiences that complement formal classroom learning.
+These can include training at the University Health Services or a hospital, working in a research laboratory, and/or a health-related internship or travel experience.
+Several engaged learning experience programs available include: BBH Internship program, Global Health minor, BBH research laboratory assistant, Clinical Volunteer Training, and HealthWorks.

 Careers